Dietary Supplements: Make Sure You Get the Benefits

 Our bodies depend on a steady supply of vitamins, minerals, and other nutrients for good health throughout our lives.
 Yet it can be challenging to get all the essential nutrients we need from food alone.

-While dietary supplements cannot take the place of a well-balanced diet, they can provide adequate amounts of essential nutrients when used responsibly.
+While dietary supplements cannot take the place of healthy eating habits, they can provide adequate amounts of essential nutrients when used responsibly.
+In fact, nearly 3 in 5 Americans use supplements each month to benefit their health.

 Dietary supplements can play a vital role in a healthy lifestyle, if you are a well-informed consumer.
-Here are some questions and answers on what you need to know about taking dietary supplements.
+Here are some questions and answers on what you need to know to safely select and take dietary supplements.

 What are dietary supplements?